Hank-Tsou/Computer-Vision-OpenCV-Python/tutorials/Basic_Features/Video/README.md

 #### - Use function cv2.VideoCapture(Argument_1) to get a video.

+- Argument_1:
-- Argument_1: An video name in the working directory or full video path (String).
+  - Read from file: give an video name in the working directory or full video path (String).
-              If 0 is passed, it will open the default camera (webcam) (Integer).
+  - Read from webcam: give 0, it will open the default camera (Integer).

 #### - Use function cv2.VideoCapture(_).read() to read a video frame by frame.